-Apartment Complex in Lincoln, Nebraska Raises Hackles of OSHA Inspectors in Multiple Fall Hazard Violations
+Apartment Complex in Multiple Fall Hazard Violations

 OSHA inspectors were busy late last year at a Lincoln, Nebraska, apartment building under construction.
 In one fell swoop, OSHA observed and cited five companies for 20 separate safety violations, many of which hinged upon inadequate fall protection.
 Inspections were conducted between mid-December 2015 and January 22, 2016, with $115,000 in citations issued to these contractors on June 1, 2016.

 Missing or ineffective fall protection has been OSHA’s most cited violation since 2011.
 Considering that falls account for 40% of construction fatalities, with 349 out of 874 industry-wide deaths in 2014, these violations stand out.

 As a response to the volume of fall protection citations, Graphic Products has released an online OSHA Fall Protection and Fall Clearance Calculations Infographic to help contractors and their crews.
 This informative infographic helps employers break down fall clearance distance calculations, outlines necessary elements of an effective fall arrest system, and explains OSHA’s fall arrest requirements.

 Facing a total of $65,450 in fines, East Framing Inc. of Grimesland, NC, received the largest fine.
 Federal safety investigators observed seven workers exposed to fall hazards up to five stories high while performing framing work at the apartment site.
 East Framing Inc., acting as a subcontractor for framing work was fined for one willful and three serious safety violations, ranging from not providing adequate fall protection around a ladder or floor hole, to not protecting workers with fall arrest systems.